Highlights

 C) Full support service including a guide qualified in First Aid and a back up vehicle carrying spares, snacks and extra equipment not needed on your bike

-D) Skedaddle App to access holiday information and navigation
+D) Access to the Skedaddle App for holiday information

 E) GPX files available upon request